aioc/codebreaker/README.md

 ```
 to install all dependencies.

+### Python 3.6 setup (tested on Ubuntu on Windows)
+This server is written in Python 3.6.
+You may need do some poking around to get Python 3.6 to work on your machine.

+Install the python dependencies (inside a virtualenv, ideally) using `sudo pip3 install -r requirements.txt`.

 ### nginx

 nginx is only used as a reverse proxy - feel free to use any other similar service.